judwhite/NsqSharp/README.md

         consumer.AddHandler(new MessageHandler());
         consumer.ConnectToNsqLookupd("127.0.0.1:4161");

         Console.WriteLine("Listening for messages.
-If this is the first execution, it could " "take up to 60s for topic producers to be discovered.");
+If this is the first execution, it " + "could take up to 60s for topic producers to be discovered.");
         Console.WriteLine("Press enter to stop...");
         Console.ReadLine();